CoBrALab/RABIES/docs/outputs.md

 - **confound_correction_datasink/**:
     - cleaned_timeseries: cleaned timeseries after the application of confound correction
     - frame_censoring_mask: contains CSV files each recording as a boolean vector which timepoints were censored if frame censoring was applied.
-    - aroma_out: if `--run_aroma` is selected, this folder contains outputs from running ICA-AROMA, which includes the MELODIC ICA outputs and the component classification results
+    - aroma_out: if `--ica_aroma` is applied, this folder contains outputs from running ICA-AROMA, which includes the MELODIC ICA outputs and the component classification results
+    - plot_CR_overfit: will contain figures illustrating the variance explained by random regressors during confound correction, and the variance explained by the real regressors after substrating the variance from random regressors.
+    - background_masking_fig: will illustrate the image background masks automatically generated if using `--image_scaling background_noise`

 ## Analysis Outputs